 Four-year old Program

 The kindergarten curriculum is a play based curriculum that strongly values the importance of children’s play in developing their social identity, communication skills, how they view themselves and the world around them and supports the way in which young children learn.
+We have an emphasis on outdoor and nature play throughout the program which provides children with strong connections to nature and the environment.

 The curriculum follows the children’s emerging interests, the teachers intentional teaching and knowledge of child development and the families and community’s interests, beliefs and values.
 Literacy, numeracy, science, music, art, sensory play, are all promoted throughout the program.